giampa-code/housing_price_kaggle/README.md

 V1: quadratic and squared powers were added to the most relevant features (selected as the N features that weight represents the 80% of the total).

 V2: The feature Baths was created like a combination of all the baths features.
+Powers 2, 3 and 4 have been added for the 15 MRF.

 ### Versions